'They have a very clear opinion' - Brazil boss Tite says some players oppose Copa America on home soil

 On the pitch, Brazil will clash with Ecuador in World Cup qualifying, but off of it, it's unclear what's to come.

 There have been protests against the government regarding the decision to bring the Copa America to the country in the wake of their own Covid contagion and economic uncertainty.
-However, the specific reasons why Brazilian players are against the tournament relocation are yet to be announced.
+However, the Brazilian players themselves have yet to speak out about why they're against hosting the tournament.

 The competition is supposed to begin on June 13.